GSA/cto-website/_guides/devops_glossary.md

   - Project Managers
 ---

-**Checking in**: The process of pushing local development code changes to the common source repository.
+**Checking In**: The process of pushing local development code changes to the common source repository.

 **CI Server**: A tool used to build and test source code.
 The CI Server will tell a developer if their latest code builds were successful and if they continue to pass tests.

+**Continuous Delivery**: The process of pushing local development code changes to the common source repository.

+**Continuous Integration**: The process of pushing local development code changes to the common source repository.

 **Development Environment**: Where developers create, integrate, build, and test code.